 Myth #4: “I do not need a marketing plan or any marketing materials.
 My product and/or service sells itself.”

-This includes setting up a budget for your marketing efforts, where marketing is considered an investment in your business.
-If you’re doing it right, your marketing efforts is likely to pay back by itself and see a healthy return on investment.
+If you’re doing it right, your marketing efforts is likely to pay back by itself and see a healthy return on investment (ROI).

 Take cues from Nike and other established brands around you, and start developing a basic branding strategy.